 - Hike to the summit of Fuya Fuya from Lagunas de Mojanda – another stunning hike not to miss, from what I can see.

 - Cruising through the Galapagos Island – this is everybody’s dream or at least of those who love nature.
 I know prices are quite inaccessible, however, I will find a way to get there.
 I am thinking about working on a cruise or joining an exchange program.
 I also read that it is possible to actually travel through Galapagos without splurging so I will check out that option as well and I will keep you posted.
 Finger crossed for me.

-- Get to Peru through the Amazon Forest – Those guys from Roaming around the world really inspired me with their story on the adventure they experienced navigating the Napo river from Coca to Iquito in Peru.
+- Get to Peru through the Amazon Forest – Those guys from Roaming Around the World really inspired me with their story on the adventure they experienced navigating the Napo River from Coca to Iquito in Peru.
 The idea of traveling alongside anacondas and pirañas is at the same time thrilling and terrifying.
-You need to know that I have a real phobia for snakes, since I was a kid, and it has never gone away.
+You need to know that I have had a real phobia for snakes, since I was a kid, and it has never gone away.
 But I really believe this is an unforgettable lifetime experience, something I really want to talk about and remember if I come out alive…

-You can check out my Ecuador Travel Guides for more travel inspirations
+You can check out my Ecuador Travel Guide for more travel inspiration

 For further reading on Ecuador